gguillotte/mdsrd5/README.md

 -   Replaced protected proper names in generic examples for spells and spellcasting.
 -   Replaced references to a protected spell in a Ranger class example with a different spell.
 -   Replaced references to a protected spell in the *ring of animal influence* and *potion of animal friendship* with *charm animal*, an Open Game Content spell of a similar name and function.
 Neither spell is documented as Open Game Content for this edition, so the spell is unlinked and statistics aren't provided.
 The ideal solution is to create or use an open content spell with the same function.

-#### Known issues

--   The spells *compulsion* (eldritch invocations), *counterspell* (archmage), *fire bolt* (archmage, mage), *goodberry* (dryad), and *sphere of annihilation* (traps) remain unlinked because rules for them in this system were not released in the reference document and are not Open Game Content.
-The spells' names remain in this SRD because the terms were declared as Open Game Content elsewhere in this system's reference document or in a previous reference document.
--   The single-page HTML document's length causes problems on some mobile browsers, especially on resource-limited devices.
-As an alternative, try the epub version, which has the same content and formatting, is styled for vertical page orientations, and is handled better by epub readers than the single-page document by browsers.
--   Tables are mostly HTML instead of Markdown in this repo, due to the strenuous use of multi-line content in the source material's tables.
-The Markdown file in this repo is generated from a copy that uses Pandoc's `multiline_tables` extension.
-Once all content is incorporated and organized, I'll add those source files to this repo.
--   PDF output uses `wkhtmltopdf` for now, preventing font embedding and leading to some awkward heading breaks.

 ### 0.3.2 (2016-01-22)